GMAP/NPB-CPP/README.md

     ===================================================================
-      NAS Parallel Benchmarks in C++ using OpenMP, FastFlow and Intel TBB
+      NAS Parallel Benchmarks in C++ using OpenMP, FastFlow, Intel TBB, and C++ parallel STL algorithms.

         This project was conducted in the Parallel Applications Modelling Group (GMAP) at PUCRS - Brazil.